Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Mechanisms

-To assess the relief effects, I introduce the interaction terms between the measures of relief expenses and indicators of affected cohorts into equation~\ref{eq1} as follows:
+To assess the relief effects, I introduce the interaction term between the measures of relief expenses and indicators of affected cohorts into equation~(\ref{eq1}) as follows:

-where $\text{\textit{Relief}}$ is the municipal-level per capita relief expenses (total, food, shelter, or medical treatment).\footnote{\setstretch{0.84}The regression equation is estimated separately for each type of relief expense to avoid multicollinearity among the different types.
-The pairwise correlations between each relief variable and the PDR are only around 0.6, implying that the multicollinearity between the relief and damage variables in the regressions should not matter.} While medical treatment is obviously necessary for injured people, immediate hunger relief intervention is the principal emergency response to sustain people in a severe situation after a crisis.
-Temporary shelter is also an important emergency facility for personal safety, climate protection, security, and resistance to infectious diseases after large-scale disasters.\footnote{\setstretch{0.84}See Pingali, Alinovi, and Sutton~(2005) and the International Federation of Red Cross and Red Crescent Societies (2013).
-In Y\=orh\=o village, for instance, 120 out of 600 households collapsed and thus the victims had to spend 10 days living outside (Division of Social Affairs, Chiba Prefecture 1933b, p.~748).} Therefore, one can expect the estimates of the parameters of interest ($\hat{\psi}_{2}$; $\hat{\psi}_{5}$) to be positive when the disaster relief had the capacity to compensate for the negative effects of the earthquake.
+where $\text{\textit{Relief}}$ is the county-level per capita relief expenses (total, food, shelter, or medical treatment).
+While medical treatment is obviously necessary for injured people, immediate hunger relief intervention is the principal emergency response to sustain people in a severe situation after a crisis.
+Temporary shelter is also an important emergency facility for personal safety, climate protection, security, and resistance to infectious diseases after large-scale disasters.
+Therefore, one can expect the estimate of the parameter of interest ($\hat{\delta}_{2}$) to be positive when the disaster relief had the capacity to compensate for the negative effects of the earthquake.
 The regression equation is estimated separately for each gender and age bin to investigate how relief spending ameliorated the negative health impacts of the earthquake in detail.